geosop/CRI-HYPOTHESIS/README.md

 - Ensure headshape/digitization data are present for full spatial interpolation.
 - See `preprocessing/artifact_pipeline.py` for further configuration.

+---

 ## Contact

+**Maintained by:** George Sopasakis
+Conscious Retroactive Intervention Project, 2025
-- For technical questions or reproducibility issues, please use the repository’s GitHub Issues page.
+- For questions regarding possible collaborations, technical or reproducibility issues, please use the repository’s GitHub Issues page.
-- Direct personal or institutional contact is intentionally omitted to **preserve author anonymity**.

 ## Citation

 If you use this code or data, please cite:
-> [Reference to the associated manuscript.
-Details omitted for anonymous review.
-Manuscript in preparation.]
+> Sopasakis, G. (2025).
+Conscious Retroactive Intervention: A Reversed-Time Framework for Predictive Cognition.
+Manuscript in preparation.

 ## License